code-423n4/2022-11-stakehouse-findings/data/Sathish9098-G.md

             "Cannot burn LP tokens"
             );

+> FILE: 2022-11-stakehouse/contracts/syndicate/Syndicate.sol

+           216:  if (!isKnotRegistered[_blsPubKey] || isNoLongerPartOfSyndicate[_blsPubKey]) revert KnotIsNotRegisteredWithSyndicate();

 ##

 ##  [G9]  FUNCTIONS GUARANTEED TO REVERT WHEN CALLED BY NORMAL USERS CAN BE MARKED PAYABLE

-###  If a function modifier such as onlyDeployer is used, the function will revert if a normal user tries to pay the function.
+###  If a function modifier such as onlyDeployer, onlyOwner is used, the function will revert if a normal user tries to pay the function.
 Marking the function as payable will lower the gas cost for legitimate callers because the compiler will not include checks for whether a payment was provided.
 The extra opcodes avoided are CALLVALUE(2),DUP1(3),ISZERO(3),PUSH2(3),JUMPI(10),PUSH1(3),DUP1(3),REVERT(0),JUMPDEST(1),POP(2), which costs an average of about 21 gas per call to the function, in addition to the extra deployment cost.

-> There are 2 instances of this issue:
+> There are 5 instances of this issue:

 > FILE:  2022-11-stakehouse/contracts/liquid-staking/LPToken.sol